Risk management and internal control

 Fraud and corruption risks

 Fraud and corruption are pervasive and inherent risks of all business operations.
 There is always some potential for fraud and other dishonest activity at all levels of a business, from that of a factory worker to senior management.
-Efficient operations and optimal use of resources depends on our ability to prevent occurrences of fraud and corruption at all levels within the Group.
+Efficient operations and optimal use of resources depend on our ability to prevent occurrences of fraud and corruption at all levels within the Group.

-HMS Group promotes ethical behaviour among its employees and maintains dedicated violation reporting channels to raise concerns within the Group through an ethics hotline available 24/7.
+The Group promotes ethical behaviour among its employees and maintains dedicated violation reporting channels to raise concerns within the Group through an ethics hotline available 24/7.
 The Group’s internal audit and/or security department perform investigations into alleged fraud and misconduct.
 If necessary, the results of such investigations are provided to the CEO, the Board, the management and the Audit Committee, as necessary.

 As the Group operates in a number of jurisdictions around the world, the Board and senior management also put a strong emphasis on corporate compliance with applicable regulation, including anti-bribery and anti-corruption legislation, such as the UK Bribery Act.